Looking for summer comforters that will keep you cool?

 Though the KingLinen comforter is great for year-round use, it can get a bit too warm in the summer for hot sleepers.

-The microfiber filling doesn’t match the airiness and thermal control of actual down.
+The microfiber filling doesn’t match the airiness and thermal control of the actual down.
 If you are a hot sleeper, buy a down comforter instead.

 But for most sleepers, the KingLinen comforter feels great throughout the year.

 For the price, the KingLinen comforter is surprisingly luxurious.
 It has the soft, plush, and cloudy feel you normally get from $100+ comforters.
 And as a bonus, you can enjoy it all year round.

 3. Best Summer Weight: Royal Hotel Full/Queen Size Down-Alternative Comforter

 If you are specifically looking for a comforter that will feel comfortable during summer, we recommend the Royal Hotel Full/Queen Size Down-Alternative Comforter.

 It has a fill weight of 40-60 oz, which makes it light enough for warm summer nights.

 - best comforter for summer – sleeps cool.

 - Soft and plush down alternative filling.